Last update: Feb 6, 2023

 2017/01/19 - 10:31:37 | 500 | 1.007191ms | ::1 | POST /users_ko

-By default, the gateway will always send an HTTP status 500 if the backend returns any status above 400.
-You can inject your own HTTPStatusHandler implementation if you need a different behavior.
-Check this issue comment for more details.
+The gateway will default send a 500 HTTP status code if the backend returns any status above 400.
+You can change this strategy.

 503errors in the logs